tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/measurement_tool.rst

 Link measurement tool to quality control point in manufacturing process
 =======================================================================

-In the *Quality app*, a device can be set up on a quality control point.
+In the *Quality* app, a device can be set up on a quality control point.
 To do that, navigate to :menuselection:`Quality app --> Quality Control --> Control Points`, and open the desired control point to which the measurement tool should be linked.